malzzz/proxybrigade/README.md

 Usage
 -----
   python proxies.py --ec2 [number of ec2 instances] --public [number of public proxies]

+As a module:
-You can also import proxybrigade.proxymanager and use it as a module in your application.
+  import proxybrigade.proxymanager as proxymanager

+To create AWS proxies:
+  proxymanager.create_instances(how_many_to_create)

+To terminate instances:
+  proxymanager.terminate_instances()

-To create AWS proxies: proxymanager.create_instances(how_many_to_create) To terminate instances: proxymanager.terminate_instances() List of AWS proxies: proxymanager.ec2proxy.proxy_list
+List of AWS proxies:

-For public proxies:
+  proxymanager.ec2proxy.proxy_list

+Specify the (n)umber of public proxies desired: proxymanager.publicproxy.how_many_to_get = n

+Get and test the proxies:
+  proxymanager.publicproxy.get_proxies()

-Specify the number to get: proxymanager.publicproxy.how_many_to_get = n Get public proxies: proxymanager.publicproxy.get_proxies() List of (up) public proxies: proxymanager.publicproxy.proxy_list
+List of (up) public proxies:
+  proxymanager.publicproxy.proxy_list

 Assumptions
 -----------